-Watch an expert debate on what Russia's growing military footprint in Syria means for ongoing American operations in the Levant, U.S.-Russian relations, and Washington's allies in the region.
+Three experts discuss what Moscow's arms deliveries and growing military footprint in Syria mean for American operations in the Levant, U.S.-Russian relations, and Washington's allies in the region.